 Phrases like “anxiety attack” and “panic attack”‘ get thrown around in daily conversation fairly often.
 Many people even diagnose themselves based on what they think an episode might be.
 To dedicated healthcare professionals, it’s no surprise that panic and anxiety attacks are part of an ongoing cultural dialogue, as millions of Americans suffer from symptoms of anxiety every year.
 But anxiety doesn’t discriminate based on age; it can strike anyone at any time in life.
 It’s crucial to know the difference between a panic attack vs. an anxiety attack because they are deeply interrelated but have differing conditions.
 Knowing what you’re dealing with can help you seek the right level of care from a team of therapists and medical professionals.

 What Is Anxiety?

 Anxiety evolved alongside our distinctive intelligence as a reaction to stress.
-It crops up to set off an alarm, warning us about a situation that is or could become dangerous, uncomfortable, or unfamiliar.
+It crops up to set off an alarm, warning us that a situation could become dangerous, uncomfortable, or unfamiliar.
 But for some people, this signal gets activated and won’t turn off.
-Being stuck with the switch ‘on’ pushes anxiety from a normal, healthy adaptive mechanism into the territory of a debilitating disorder that can range from mild to severe.
+Being stuck with the switch “on” pushes anxiety from a normal, healthy adaptive mechanism into the territory of a debilitating disorder that can range from mild to severe.
 The longer and more regularly you experience this kind of heightened state, the more your nervous system will be cued into a state of hyper-arousal that can last for days, weeks, or even months.